Nicole Kidman and Keith Urban have separated after nearly 20 years of marriage

 In addition to her children with Urban, Kidman also has two adult children, Bella, 32, and Connor, 30, with her ex-husband Tom Cruise.

-The couple’s celebration comes after the musician avoided answering a question about his wife’s sex scenes in films.
+The couple’s separation comes after the musician avoided answering a question about his wife’s sex scenes in films.

 In July, the 57-year-old singer called in as a guest on Mix 102.3’s Hayley & Max in the Morning to discuss his upcoming High and Alive World Tour.
 During the interview, hosts Hayley Peterson and Max Burford introduced a game called “Wall of Truth.”